Caring About Nutrition (CAN)

 About the program

 During the 2017-2018 school year, CAN served 169 kindergarten through 5th grade students in six elementary schools.
 Peculiar Elementary continues to be served by Harvesters BackSnack program.
 CAN also served four students at Shull Early Learning Center.
 Accounting for siblings, a total of 106 families were served PreK to 5th grade.
-At the two middle schools, CAN served 42 students over the year in grades 6-8.
-At the high school, CAN maintained a pantry that students could access as needed.
-For more detail about students served, volunteers, donations, and support for the program, read the 2017-2018 summary.
+At the middle schools, CAN served 42 students in grades 6-8.
+At the high school, CAN maintained a pantry for students to access as needed.
+For more details, read the 2017-2018 summary.

 You can help!